 - When the oil is hot, add garlic, bay leaves, and onion then sauté until onion is translucent.

 - Add beef back to the casserole.
+Yes including the bones.

-- Add water then let it boil.
+- Add water then bring to boil.

 - Turn heat to medium and cover until meat is halfway tender.